Thursday, November 21, 2024

 "I am very happy to be able to meet and talk with you all like this, 64 years after we graduated.

-Memories of my first year junior high school teacher, Mr. Toshihiro Murai
+Memories of my first-year junior high school teacher, Mr. Toshihiro Murai

 breakfast

-Town bus tour (Mibaushi area)
+Town bus tour (mainly in the Mibaushi area)

 Departure from Hokuryu Onsen 10:00 start